-Art Nouveau was an international style that included architecture, interior design, graphic art, textiles, lighting, furniture jewellery etc. and it can be found all over Europe.
-It was most popular from 1890 to 1910 and in only twenty years, it gave to the world beautiful pieces of art and architecture, that still shine today in Europe’s cities.
+Art Nouveau was an international style that included architecture, interior design, graphic art, textiles, lighting, furniture, jewellery etc. and it can be found all over Europe.
+It was most popular from 1890 to 1910 and in only twenty years, it gave to the world beautiful pieces of art and architecture, that still shine today in the cities of Europe.

 I’m crazy about Art Nouveau.
 I love the organic yet industrial architecture, that’s a mashup of wild pen strokes and symmetrical patterns.
 I don’t think there has ever been an art movement, that quite has incorporated two so different expressions.
 So beautiful.
 Maybe it’s the symmetrical lines, that keep the wild nature and flowing graphics in check.
 And the curves of the wrought iron railing, that softens the composure of the austere architecture.

 The craftsmanship demonstrated on Art Nouveau architecture, design and art is also impressive.
 To make materials like stone, wood and iron look and feel light, curvy, playful is a feat in itself.
 There was a kind of playfulness and experimentation defining the art form, that I haven’t seen since as an architectural movement.